cecat/CeC-HA-Addons/addons/yamcam/README.md

 to me that this will be useful in the end but it is worth a try.

 ## Installing
 Be patient the first time you install...
-It builds a pretty complicated image so the first time installation will take 5-10 minutes depending on the speed of your Internet connection and of your CPU (it took 13 minutes to build on an RPi-4).
-Subsequent updates will not take nearly so long.
+We are pulling a very large pre-built image (~600MB) for the initial build, so it could easily take 15 minutes for the first build.
+Subsequent updates, unless major, will build without re-downloading.
 (I will try to improve this...  right now just going for functionality)

-## Configuring this Add-on
+## Using and Configuring this Add-on

-The code right now has very extensive logging as I am experimenting with things like sample frequency and thresholds.
 For each sound source, at each reporting interval, we send a MQTT  message to HA of the form "Class (score), Class (score)..."
+This is not very convenient to parse from the HA side.
+I'm experimenting with the best way to format this (the Frigate messages are pretty detailed JSON which yields very powerful HA capabilities, but I'm aiming for something simpler, as this is a simpler capability).

 0. This addon assumes you are running a MQTT broker already.
 This code has (only) been tested with the open source